Language selection

 49. If, due to weather conditions or other emergency circumstances, the boat must dock at a site that is not designated for telephone reporting, the boat operator/master must call the TRC at 1-888-226-7277.
 Depending on the circumstances, the boat may be cleared by telephone, instructed to wait for a CBSA officer or asked to report to the nearest CBSA or RCMP site at the first opportunity.

-Telephone Reporting for Members of CANPASS Private Boats and NEXUS Programs
+Telephone Reporting in the Marine Mode for Members of the NEXUS Program

-50. CANPASS Private Boats (CAN/PB) and NEXUS program participants may arrive at any TRS/M. They may also choose to use one of the sites that are solely for the use of CAN/BP and NEXUS program participants.
-Program participants must dock at an approved TRS/M, CAN/PB or NEXUS site during the normal business hours of the reporting sites unless alternate arrangements have been made with the local CBSA office.
+50. NEXUS program participants may arrive by water at any TRS/M. They may also choose to use one of the NEXUS/Marine sites that are solely for the use of NEXUS program participants.
+Program participants must dock at an approved TRS/M or NEXUS/Marine site during the normal business hours of the reporting sites unless alternate arrangements have been made with the local CBSA office.

-51. To receive the CANPASS Private Boats and NEXUS program expedited services, the boat operator/master must call the TRC, at 1-888-CANPASS (1-888-226-7277) for CANPASS Private Boats members or at 1-866-99-NEXUS (1-866-996-3987) for NEXUS members, at least 30 minutes, but not more than four (4) hours, before the estimated time of arrival (ETA) in Canada, and provide the information outlined in paragraph 42 of this memorandum for him/herself and all passengers on board.
+51. To receive NEXUS program expedited services, the boat operator/master must call the TRC at 1-866-99-NEXUS (1-866-996-3987) at least 30 minutes, but not more than four (4) hours, before the estimated time of arrival (ETA) in Canada, and provide the information outlined in paragraph 42 of this memorandum for him/herself and all passengers on board.
 In addition, the boat operator/master is required to provide:

 53. As proof of report, the TRC will give the boat operator/master a report number.
 The boat operator/master shall display the report number on dockside of the boat, present this number when requested by a CBSA or an RCMP officer and retain the number as reference for the duration of the trip in Canada.